Last Modified: 2/6/2015

 McAfee VirusScan Enterprise 8.x

-Global Threat Intelligence (GTI) provides you with always-on, real-time protection that safeguards and secures you from emerging threats.
-GTI enables you to leverage the threat intelligence gathered by McAfee Labs to prevent damage and data theft even before a signature update is available.
-This makes endpoints smarter and safer.
-GTI technology extends protection capabilities of McAfee Security products by providing access to an online cloud database containing file classification details to determine if a file is malicious.
-Because the McAfee database of malicious file classifications is extensive and changes frequently, GTI File Reputation queries the online GTI cloud servers about potentially suspicious files to achieve and maintain the highest security levels.
+Global Threat Intelligence (GTI) File Reputation provides you with always-on, real-time protection that safeguards and secures you from emerging threats.
+GTI File Reputation enables you to leverage the threat intelligence gathered by McAfee Labs to prevent damage and data theft even before a signature update is available, making endpoints smarter and safer.
+GTI File Reputation technology extends the protection capabilities of McAfee products by providing access to an online cloud database containing file classification details to determine if a file is malicious.
+Because the database of malicious file classifications is extensive and changes frequently, GTI File Reputation queries the online GTI cloud servers about potentially suspicious files to achieve and maintain the highest security levels.

-How does GTI work?GTI provides the most up-to-date malware detection for a number of Windows-based McAfee anti-virus products.
-GTI looks for suspicious programs and PDF and APK files that are active on endpoints running McAfee products, including VirusScan Enterprise (VSE) and SaaS Endpoint Protection (formerly known as Total Protection Service).
+How does GTI File Reputation work?GTI File Reputation provides the most up-to-date malware detection for a number of Windows-based McAfee anti-virus products.
+GTI File Reputation looks for suspicious programs, Portable Document Format (PDF) files, and Android Application Package (.APK) files that are active on endpoints running McAfee products, including VirusScan Enterprise (VSE) and SaaS Endpoint Protection (formerly known as Total Protection Service).
 If any suspicious files are found that do not trigger existing signature DAT files, GTI sends a DNS request to a central database server hosted by McAfee Labs.
 This server is continually updated whenever new malware is found.
-When the Community Threat Intelligence system at McAfee Labs receives the request from the GTI-enabled endpoint, it determines if this program is malicious and responds appropriately.
+When the Global Threat Intelligence Cloud at McAfee Labs receives the request from the GTI File Reputation enabled endpoint, it determines if this program is suspicious and responds appropriately.

-Why must I be online to use GTI?
+Why must I be online to use GTI File Reputation?

-GTI File Reputation accesses an online master database to determine if a file is malicious.
-Because the McAfee database of malicious files is extensive and changes frequently, it is not sent to you in advance.
-GTI File Reputation technology must query the online GTI servers about these suspicious files to achieve and maintain the highest security levels.
+GTI File Reputation accesses an online master database to determine if a file is suspicious.
+Because the McAfee database of suspicious files is extensive and changes frequently, it is not sent to you in advance.
+GTI File Reputation technology must query the online GTI Cloud about these suspicious files to achieve and maintain the highest security levels.

-GTI takes up minimal bandwidth because it triggers only if the existing DAT files do not detect a threat in the program, Portable Document Format (PDF), or Android Application Package File (.APK) being scanned.
-Determination of suspicious files is carefully tuned, so that only truly suspicious files generate network traffic.
+GTI File Reputation takes up minimal bandwidth because it triggers only if the existing DAT files do not detect a threat in the program, PDF, or .APK being scanned.
+Determination of suspicious files is carefully tuned so that only truly suspicious files generate network traffic.
 If the sensitivity setting is set to Very Low or Low, you can expect an average of 10-15 queries per day, per computer.
 If the setting is set to Medium, High, or Very High, you can expect an average of 20-25 queries per day, per computer.

-If the GTI server is unavailable, will I still be protected?
+If the GTI Cloud is unavailable, will I still be protected?

-If your McAfee point product cannot contact the McAfee Labs server, your anti-malware products will use only the local copy of the DAT files for detection.
-If the GTI server is unavailable, your protection will not be reduced to levels below that of standard DAT files.
+If your McAfee point product cannot contact the McAfee Labs GTI Cloud, your anti-malware products will use only the local copy of the DAT files for detection.
+If the GTI Cloud is unavailable, your protection will not be reduced to levels below that of standard DAT files.

 Back to contents

-What is the McAfee definition of suspicious files?
+What is the Intel Security definition of suspicious files?

-A suspicious file is any program executable or Portable Document Format (PDF) or Android Application Package File (.APK) file that has characteristics common to malicious files.
+A suspicious file is any program executable, Portable Document Format (PDF), or Android Application Package (.APK) file that has characteristics common to malicious files.
 In the case of executable files, GTI looks for certain identifiers within the executable to determine if the program has particular characteristics normally associated with malware.
 For example, whether or not the file is packed.
-Typically less than one percent of clean program executable files or portable document format files meet the suspicious criteria, meaning that most files do not cause your GTI-enabled product to initiate a query.
-Other document files, such as Microsoft Word documents, are not affected by this enhancement that only focuses on potentially malicious PDF documents.
+Typically less than one percent of clean program executable files or PDF files meet the suspicious criteria, meaning that most files do not cause your GTI-enabled product to initiate a query.
+Other document files, such as Microsoft Word documents, are not affected by this enhancement as it only focuses on potentially malicious PDF documents.

 What kinds of files are scanned?

-Can data files cause a GTI query to be sent?
+Can data files cause a GTI File Reputation query to be sent?

-It is not possible for documents or other data files, such as Microsoft Word documents containing user-derived data, to cause a GTI query to be sent, neither are samples automatically submitted to McAfee.
+It is not possible for documents or other data files, such as Microsoft Word documents containing user-derived data, to cause a GTI File Reputation query to be sent, neither are samples automatically submitted to Intel Security.
 Files that can be queried are: